danace38/CodePath_Web102_Final/README.md

-# Web Development Final Project - *HobbyHub*
+# Web Development Final Project - *MarvelHub*

 Submitted by: **Danil Ermolin**

-This web app: **A web-based community platform enabling users to create posts, view a curated feed of posts, edit and delete their own posts, comment on posts to engage in discussions, and upvote posts to show appreciation.**
+This web app: **A web-based Marvel Universe community platform enabling users to create posts, view a curated feed of posts, edit and delete their own posts, comment on posts to engage in discussions, and upvote posts to show appreciation.**

 Time spent: **20** hours spent in total